marcio-reino/teste/README.md

    ```

 2. Configure environment variables by copying `.env.example` to `.env` and editing the values.
+   The server expects a `JWT_SECRET` variable used to sign authentication tokens.

 3. Run Prisma migrations (after setting up your database):
    ```bash